TheCodeCompany/enqueues/docs/BLOCK-EDITOR.md

 Below are the most important filters for customizing block editor asset loading and registration.
 Each filter is named according to the asset type and handle (e.g., 'blocks_myblock', 'plugins_myplugin').

+**Note**: All filters now include a `$context` parameter as the second parameter, allowing you to make context-aware decisions (e.g., 'editor', 'frontend', 'view').

 ## CSS Filters
 - `enqueues_block_editor_css_handle_{type}_{handle}`: Customize the handle for the style.
 - `enqueues_block_editor_css_register_style_{type}_{handle}`: Should the style be registered?
 Default: true.